 While our criminal defense firm strives to provide the best possible representation there are situations where a person is convicted at trial or enters into a negotiated guilty plea to charges.
 The goal for any client and their family is to mitigate the long-term consequences of the conviction so that they can move forward with their life with the least possible hinderances toward the advancement.

-In Pennsylvania, unlike New Jersey, the expungement process is much more limited and in most situations anything but the following can NOT be expunged in Pennsylvania
+In Pennsylvania, unlike New Jersey, the expungement process is much more limited and in most situations anything but the following can be expunged in Pennsylvania

 · a non-conviction,